tusharkatole/asic-design-class/README.md

 # ASIC-Design-class
-# Lab1A: Create a small C program and compile it using gcc compiler.Verify the output of the C program after execution.
+## Lab 1A: Create a small C program and compile it using gcc compiler.Verify the output of the C program after execution.

 Step1: Write the C Code in a file Using any text editor and save it as sum1ton.c(source code).